 As mentioned on the Mechanism Care & Operation page, if you're well-acquainted with your chair, at some point you may begin to notice some changes.
 Things may begin to feel loose, or you may hear sounds that weren't present before.
 These are indicators that your reclining mechanism may need some attention.

 Often it's a simple matter of tightening hardware that has loosened over time with normal use.
 For example, a loose or wobbly footrest may require tightening of the fasteners that secure it to the mechanism.
 While a mechanism that is no longer closing smoothly may have loose parts or have come loose from its mounting location on the frame.

-When the metal brackets that attach the back frame to the seat come loose, the back will start to lean or feel like it's falling away on one side.
+When the metal brackets (on both sides of the back frame) that attach the back to the seat come loose, the back will start to lean or feel like it's falling away on one side.
 If you catch this in time, the fix is simple.
 Just tighten the loose back bracket fasteners.

 Also see, Common Problems